-If Kerry's salary and the Productivity contributions remain the same during the 2011/12 financial year, then Kerry could make additional Member Voluntary (before-tax) contributions up to \$11,200 (\$25,000 - \$3,000 - \$10,800).
+If Kerry's salary and the Productivity contributions remain the same during the 2012/13 financial year, then Kerry could make additional Member Voluntary (before-tax) contributions up to \$2,920 [\$25,000 - (\$4,800 + \$17,280)].

-Because Kerry is under 50, she decides to limit her additional before-tax voluntary contributions to a maximum of \$9,000.
+Because Kerry is close to the \$25,000 concessional contribution limit, she has decided not to make any additional voluntary contributions.
 She also decides she should review her superannuation during the year to ensure that any change in her circumstances (in particular, any salary increase or super on allowances or bonuses) do not cause her to exceed her concessional (before-tax) contribution limit.
 Kerry puts some notes in her diary to remind herself to follow up.